SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

     }
   }

+  // This function needs to update the variable in both the `theme` object and the `referenceVariables` object.
+  // See the `includeColorSet` function for more details. function updateThemeVariable(themeSet, index) {
+    alert("Implement the updateThemeVariable function");
+  }

   /**
    * Update the values of the CSS variables when the user changes them in the UI.
    * See https://www.w3schools.com/css/css3_variables_javascript.asp